 Frequently Asked Questions

 What does IAVA do?
 Iraq and Afghanistan Veterans of America works to improve the lives of Iraq and Afghanistan veterans and their families.
-We accomplish this by connecting and empowering veterans in their local communities and online, by fighting for veterans rights in Washington, DC, and by giving civilians concrete actions they can take to support our newest generation of American heroes.
+We accomplish this by connecting and empowering veterans in their local communities and online, by influencing and fighting for policies in Washington that help veterans, and by giving civilians concrete actions they can take to support our newest generation of American heroes.
 Click here to learn about some of our recent successes.

 I'm not a veteran.
 How can I help?
 The best thing you can do to get involved is to sign up as an IAVA Supporter.
 We'll send you occasional emails with information on what you can do to support troops & veterans.
 We only send out things that are worthwhile, and we don't send spam or share your information with any third parties.
 You can unsubscribe at any time.
 For more information on what you can do to get involved, visit the 'Take Action' section of our website.

 What is Community of Veterans?
 Community of Veterans is the first online social network exclusively for veterans of the wars in Iraq and Afghanistan.
 This veteran-only community is designed to help ease the transition back to civilian life by connecting veterans with one another, and with resources in their local areas.
-The site is a joint project between IAVA and the Ad Council, which also includes a nationwide ad campaign announcing the community.
+The site began as a joint project between IAVA and the Ad Council, which also included a nationwide ad campaign announcing the community.
+Today, Community of Veterans is managed entirely by IAVA.
 To join, click here

 I'm a veteran, but not of Iraq or Afghanistan.
 Am I eligible for Membership?
 Absolutely.
 You can help us achieve our mission by joining IAVA as a Veteran Supporter.
 We’ll send you occasional emails with information on what you can do to support this generation of veterans.
 We only send out things that are worthwhile, and we don't send spam or share your information with any third parties.
 You an unsubscribe at any time.
 For more information on what you can do to get involved, visit the 'Take Action' section of our website.